PELAGO STAVANGER: REVIEW OF MY TRAVEL COMPANION (BICYCLE)

 Why Pelago Stavanger?

 Very honestly, until now this bicycle itself hasn’t failed me even once.
-However, every bicycle needs maintenance, and what I love about Pelago Stavanger is that although it’s a complex bicycle with all the necessities, it’s easy to fix and maintain.
-The disk brakes (which I was quite worried about before the trip, as I was afraid I couldn’t fix them anywhere if they broke) have turned out to be the most durable and effective solution especially for the mountains and the Shimano components are top-notch.
+However, every bicycle needs maintenance, and what I love about Pelago Stavanger is that it’s easy to fix and maintain.
+The disk brakes (which I was afraid I couldn’t fix anywhere) have turned out to be the most durable and effective solution, especially for the mountains.
+Moreover, the Shimano components are top-notch.

 People in Latin America notice very easily that it’s a superb and expensive bicycle.
 They comment on the disk brakes, the quality components and the sleek frame…and always ask about the bike’s price.
-So, if you want your bicycle to blend more in with the ones that are sold in South America, Pelago Stavanger isn’t your best bet (I remember Antti Aittola telling me that this wasn’t the case in Russia.
-There, people love bicycles with zillions of accessories and thought that Antti’s Pelago was a super cheap bike because it looked so rustic!).
-However, gladly, until now the attention the bicycle has gotten has been mostly curiosity and no one has ever made any attempts to steal it.
+So, if you want your bicycle to blend in with the ones sold in South America, Pelago Stavanger isn’t your best bet.
+(I remember Antti Aittola telling me this wasn’t the case in Russia.
+Apparently there, people love bicycles with zillions of accessories.
+Therefore, they thought Antti’s Pelago was super cheap, as it looked so rustic!).
+However, until now, the bicycle has mostly raised curiosity and no one has ever made any attempts to steal it.

 Tech specs of Pelago Stavanger (as seen by me)